-As educators, coaches, and activity leaders, we know that for all students the successful completion of their education has the highest priority, but we also feel that there are many valuable experiences in co-curricular activities.
+As educators, coaches, and co-curricular staff advisors, we know that for all students the successful completion of their education has the highest priority, but we also recognize and support the value of learning through co-curricular activities.

-The Birchmount Co-Curricular Eligibility Policy applies to all activities not directly tied to curriculum a student is currently studying as follows:
+The Birchmount Co-Curricular Eligibility Policy applies to all activities not directly tied to curriculum as follows:

 - Student must have passed at least 3 courses in the previous semester. - Student must remain in good standing at the school. - Student must be in regular attendance in all classes. - The policy applies to everyone including team managers. - The Vice-Principal responsible for Co-Curricular Eligibility requires a list of students, in advance, to check for individual eligibility.
-Students may be determined to be ineligible for a co-curricular activity. - Ineligible students may appeal by completing a Co-Curricular Appeal Form for review by the Principal.
+Students may be determined to be ineligible for a co-curricular activity. - Ineligible students may appeal by completing a Co-Curricular Appeal Form for review by the Principal. - Students who have been sanctioned through the TDSSAA Conduct Review Board processes are subject to the determined sanctions which may affect athletic eligibility.